Deep Brain Stimulation for Parkinson Disease: New Chapter in Treatment

 Living well with Parkinson disease is possible with the appropriate treatment.
 Every individual should have a tailored plan for success.
 For some people, deep brain stimulation (DBS) offers life-changing relief.

-• DBS is also being studied for use in other conditions such as Alzheimer's disease, depression, chronic pain, stroke recovery, addiction and anorexia nervosa.
+• DBS is also being studied in clinical trials for use in other conditions such as Alzheimer's disease, depression, chronic pain, stroke recovery, addiction and anorexia nervosa.

 How does it work?